 Field Studies and Study Tours

-Field studies in Copenhagen and Program Study Tours in Europe are a core part of the academic experience at DIS.
-In addition, many students choose to supplement their learning with Optional Study Tours and DIScovery Trips.
+Field Studies in Copenhagen and Program Study Tours in Europe are a core part of the academic experience at DIS.
+In addition, many students choose to supplement their learning with an Elective Course Tour.
 Consider the following:

 - Generally, there are not alternative activities available for those who are not able to participate in any activity while on tour